Email Processing in Lua

 symbols

 Optional field.
-Array of RspamdSymbol tables for determining the reason of assigning the number of spam points specified in the score field
+Array of RspamdSymbol tables for adding points specified in the score field to the spam score

 Array of RspamdSymbol tables